 - U.S. Air Force

 Some specialized military programs that provide exceptional savings include active reserve members as well.
-With regard to who is considered a “veteran,” Rod Powers of About.com says:
+With regard to who is considered a “veteran,” Rod Powers of About.com said:

 “In actuality, there is no standardized legal definition of ‘military veteran’ in the United States … Whether or not one is considered a ‘veteran’ by the federal government depends entirely upon which veteran program or benefit one is applying for.”

-When taking advantage of retail discounts for military members and veterans, however, the qualifications are fairly general with a few exceptions attached to certain discounts.
+Qualifications for retail discounts for military members and veterans are fairly general however, with few exceptions attached to certain discounts.

 Many brands and retailers offer military discounts and perks to those who are associated with the Armed Forces.
-Most of the time, a military ID or Veterans Identification Card, also known as VIC, is sufficient to receive the savings.
+Most of the time, a military ID or Veterans Identification Card, also known as VIC, is sufficient proof to qualify.

 Here is a list of the leading discount programs available nationwide:

 - Apple.
-In the technology category, Apple’s military discount comes out at number one due to fact their products cost more overall, which results in greater savings after the discount is deducted.
-For example, the Macbook Pro starts at retails for $1,499, but with a military discount of about 13 percent, savings amount to $200 for military members and their families.
-The brand provides customers with a military discount as long as they are a current, former, or retired member of the U.S. military, in addition to family members of members of the Armed Forces.
-Depending on the Apple items purchased, military discounts range from 5 to 15 percent off.
-Discounts apply to pricier items such as the iMac, MacBook Air, MacBook Pro, Mac Mini and Mac Pro as well as Apple Care Protection Plans.
+In the technology category, Apple’s military discount comes out at No. 1 because their products cost more overall, which results in greater savings after the discount is deducted.
+For example, the Macbook Pro retails for $1,499, but with a military discount of about 13 percent, military members and their families enjoy savings of around $200.
+The brand provides customers with a military discount as long as they are a current, former or retired member of the U.S. military, in addition to family members.
+Depending on the Apple item purchased, military discounts range from 5 to 15 percent off.
+Discounts apply to pricier items such as the iMac, MacBook Air, MacBook Pro, Mac Mini and Mac Pro, as well as Apple Care Protection Plans.

-- AT&T. This cell phone provider was ranked second on the list, since immediate savings per dollar are significantly lower than the Apple discount.
-However, in the long run, military subscribers can still save big with a 15 percent discount on cell phone plans, including family plans, and other discounts on accessories.
+- AT&T. This cell phone provider ranks second on the list, since immediate savings per dollar are significantly lower than the Apple discount.
+However, in the long run, military subscribers can still save big with a 15 percent discount on cell phone plans, including family plans and other discounts on accessories.

 - Dell.
-In an effort to help military service men and women stay connected to their families back at home, Dell provides savings coupons of 10 percent off select PCs, which could mean a hefty amount of cash saved for military members.
+In an effort to help military service men and women stay connected to their families back home, Dell provides savings coupons of 10 percent off select PCs, which could amount to a lot of savings.

 - AMTRAK.
 Similar to the Greyhound service, AMTRAK also gives active duty members and their families a 10 percent discount on the lowest available rail fare for most trains.

 - The Armed Forces Vacation Club.
 Next on the list is The Armed Forces Vacation Club, which acts like an exclusive in to the best deals when traveling.
 The military-based organization provides a fixed week-long stay price for military personnel and their families to locations within the United States and internationally.
-Pricing is from $349 for a seven-day stay with several hundred locations to choose from.
+Pricing starts at $349 for a seven-day stay with several hundred locations to choose from.

 - Lowe’s Home Improvement.
 This national hardware store makes it affordable to obtain one’s dream home with 10 percent off for active service members, immediate family, retired veterans and VA recipients.
-The discount is just enough to help finance one’s summer projects, is also available to immediate family members and doesn’t have a cap on the amount of purchase.
+The discount is just enough to help finance one’s summer projects and is also available to immediate family members, with no cap on the purchase amount.

 - The Home Depot.
 Like its home improvement counterpart, The Home Depot also offers 10 percent off purchases to all active duty, National Guard, reserve, retiree, disabled, honorably discharged veterans and immediate family members.
-However, the discount for military is restricted to holiday weekends such as this upcoming Fourth of July, as well as Memorial Day and Veterans Day.
-This 10 percent discount is limited to a maximum of $500 off a single receipt of an in-store purchase.
+However, the discount for military is restricted to holiday weekends such as the Fourth of July, Memorial Day and Veterans Day.
+This 10 percent discount is limited to a maximum of $500 off a single receipt in-store purchase.

 - United Services Automobile Association.
 The Association provides the most tailored insurance policies for military personnel, including auto, home, whole life and term life insurance.
-Since the Association is targeted specifically to members of the military, their rates are hard to match.
+Since the association is targeted specifically to members of the military, its rates are hard to match.

 - Air Force Federal Credit Union.
 Air Force Federal Credit Union has a top auto loan rate starting at 1.85% APR, which amounts to an estimated monthly payment of less than $18 per $1,000 borrowed for 60 months.

 - Geico.
-The insurer offers a discount of up to 15 percent on a total insurance premium for active duty, retired and National Guard and reserves members.
-This offer offers a long term advantage to those who hold an insurance policy with Geico year after year.
+The insurer offers a discount of up to 15 percent on a total insurance premium for active duty, retired and National Guard and reserve members.
+This offer gives a long-term advantage to those who hold an insurance policy with Geico year after year.

 These examples of military discounts are readily available to members of the United States Armed Forces and veterans, and can result in thousands of dollars saved if used simultaneously or throughout the year.
-They’re just a few of the many benefits of serving the country and its citizens.
+These are just a few of the many benefits of serving the country and its citizens.